min2ha/ukwa-site/content/target/65138/index.en.md

   "subject": "Grenfell Tower Fire"
 }

-# Royal Borough of Kensington and Chelsea, The: Statement of Persons Nominated

 Statement of Persons Nominated for the 2018 Local Elections on the 3rd of May in The Royal Borough of Kensington and Chelsea.